juhesiit/crestparse/README.md

-# Crestparse 0.2
+# Crestparse 0.2.1

 Crestparse is a command line tool for analyzing and manipulating multi-xyz files produced by crest.

 ## Usage

-Analyzing a conformation file is carried out by simply doing
+Analyzing a conformation file is carried out by simply running

 ```
 crestparse crest_conformers.xyz